sanchit-560/Payment-Application-Mockup/README.md

   - Description: Used for transferring funds from the user's account to another account.

 ### Testing:
--
-To test these endpoints, you can use tools like Postman or make requests directly from your frontend application.
+-To test these endpoints, you can use tools like Postman or make requests directly from your frontend application.
 Ensure that the server is running on `http://localhost:3001` before making any requests.
 ---

 This project allows for a comprehensive demonstration of backend development skills, including API development, database management, authentication, and handling of financial transactions, providing a strong foundation for further development and learning in the field of web development.